 The Nordic region is an open educational and labour market area, and Nordic citizens must be able to use this.
-This is information about recognition of foreign education and qualifications in Norway.
+Here, you can find information about recognition of foreign education and qualifications in Norway.

 Each Nordic country recognises secondary education qualifications from the other Nordic countries.
 If you have completed a general upper secondary education programme (gymnasutdanning) in another Nordic country, and this education gives you a general entrance qualification for admission to universities and university colleges in that country, you meet the requirements for a higher education entrance qualification (generell studiekompetanse), and can apply for higher education in Norway.
 Some higher educational programmes and courses have special academic requirements in addition to the general higher education entrance qualification.